MUICT-SERU/GitCoin-Study/README.md

 ```

 ## Content
-- **Dataset**: a dataset directory
+- **Dataset** contains
   - `gitcoin_dataset_5.csv`
     - The dataset only contains the 'Mainnet' network.
-    - The dataset ended on 31 December 2020.
-    - The dataset is including the new field as the following:
+    - The dataset includes the extracted attributes as follows:
     ```
     - description_length
     - duration_create_to_expire